-Franklin Young was living in Enfield, New Hampshire with his parents and his sister Edna at the time of the 1850 Census.
+Franklin Young was living in Enfield, New Hampshire, with his parents and his sister Edna at the time of the 1850 Federal Census.
 His sister Mary and brothers William, Lovinas, and Jason were living in the Shaker community.
-He was admitted into the Second Family when he was a boy of 7.
+He was admitted into the Second Family when he was a boy of seven.
 We have no specific knowledge of his experiences growing to maturity at the Shakers, but he clearly learned many practical skills from his mentors, including tailoring and woodworking.
-The 1860 census lists him as a shoemaker’s apprentice.
+The 1860 Census lists him as a shoemaker’s apprentice.

 Franklin did indeed hold on, achieving the distinction of being the last Shaker brother to live at Enfield.
 When this community closed in 1923, he moved with his Shaker sisters to the Shaker community in Canterbury, New Hampshire.

 George U. Leavitt, a resident of nearby Lebanon, New Hampshire, and a friend of the Enfield Shakers, came to know Franklin as a man of about 50 and later described him: